bparanj/crystal/computer/os/linux/service-vs-process.md

 ## Service vs Process

-While the terms "service" and "process" are related, they refer to different concepts in the context of operating systems like Linux:
+Terms "service" and "process" are related.
+They refer to different concepts in the context of operating systems like Linux:

 ### **Process**
 - **Definition**: A process is an instance of a running program.
 It includes the program code and its current activity.